siberianfox/tinygwiki/Test-Jigs.md

 ### Pogo Board
 * Design a test board (pogo board)
   * Use the layout of the UUT to line up mounting holes and test points
+    * Account for all test points and mounting holes (for alignment)
   * Use IDI socketed pogo pins (exclusively).
 Expensive but worth it
   * Use IDI Size 3 preferentially - 0.125" centers
     * R-3-SC receptacles (sockets)